anstormx/cryptotrust/README.md

-# CyptoTrust
+# CryptoTrust

-CyptoTrust is a simple banking application that allows users to deposit and withdraw funds.
+CryptoTrust is a simple banking application that allows users to deposit and withdraw funds.
 It is built using Motoko and JavaScript.

 ## Motoko Backend